Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 Sample: Title; rating (out of 4); principal setting; year of release; international co-producer (if any); cast; description; scriptwriter; director; content warning; running time.

-CONTROL * * 1/2 setting: other
+COOKING WITH STELLA * 1/2 setting: other

 COPPER MOUNTAIN (A Club Med Experience) * setting: USA.

 (1983) Jim Carrey, Alan Thicke, Dick Gauthier, Ziggy Lawrence, Rod Hebron.....Two buddies, a nerd (Carrey), hopeless around women, and a would-be jock (Thicke) arrive at a Colorado ski resort, the latter hoping to enter the pro ski championship.
 This is the sort of movie that begs DVD "special features" such as audio commentaries and behind-the-scene features...'cause you just know there's got to be a story behind how -- and why! -- it was ever made.
 It's a pretty bad, low-budget little mess that, one suspects, was more intended as an infommercial for Club Med.
 Unlike the teen sex comedy the premise might evoke, this is a cleaned up affair with no sex or profanity.
 The story/character scenes are barely developed, amounting to a minute or two of dialogue followed by three or four minutes of concert footage (featuring the likes of Ronnie Hawkins, Rita Coolridge, and Richard Champlin) and shots of mountain scenery and downhill skiing, then another minute of dialogue, etc...all barely reaching 60 minutes!
 Canadian-born Hollywood superstar Carrey's first movie role (and, ironically, one of his only "Canadian" movies) and he does some impressions...which aren't all that good here, curiously (they're such exaggerated caricatures, it's hard to even tell who he's impersonating).
 But Thicke gets credit for delivering a convincing performance.
 American actor Gauthier (as the club manager) played Hymie in "Get Smart".
 Though filmed on location in Colorado, some dialogue is thrown in to indicate some of the characters are from Canada!
 Creators Lee and Mitchell would do a number of sports-themed movies (including Ski School) before moving onto straight-to-video action flicks (that's Lee as the condescending helicopter guide).
-In addition to the musical celebrities, real life sports figures like Jean-Claude Killy appear. sc: Damian Lee, David Mitchell. dir: David Mitchell..
-60 min. (video)
+In addition to the musical celebrities, real life sports figures like Jean-Claude Killy appear. sc: Damian Lee, David Mitchell. dir: David Mitchell.
+60 min.

 CORNER GAS (TV Series)

-(2004-) * * * Brent Butt ("Brent"), Gabrielle Miller ("Lacey"), Fred Ewanuick ("Hank"), Eric Peterson ("Oscar"), Janet Wright ("Emma"), Lorne Cardinal ("Davis"), Tara Spencer-Nairn ("Karen"), Nancy Robertson ("Wanda"), with Cavan Cunningham ("Fitzy"), Mark Dieter ("Paul"), Mike O'Brien ("Wes") .....Sitcom about the eccentric inhabitants of a sleepy small town in Saskatchewan, the fictional Dog River.
+(2004-2009) * * * Brent Butt ("Brent"), Gabrielle Miller ("Lacey"), Fred Ewanuick ("Hank"), Eric Peterson ("Oscar"), Janet Wright ("Emma"), Lorne Cardinal ("Davis"), Tara Spencer-Nairn ("Karen"), Nancy Robertson ("Wanda"), with Cavan Cunningham ("Fitzy"), Mark Dieter ("Paul"), Mike O'Brien ("Wes") .....Sitcom about the eccentric inhabitants of a sleepy small town in Saskatchewan, the fictional Dog River.
 Butt plays the laid-back manager of the local gas station and convenience store, and Miller plays the upbeat, big city gal who has taken over the coffee shop next door.
 Roberston plays his assistant, and Ewanuick his dim-witted best friend; Peterson his curmudgeonly dad and Wright his mother.
 Cardinal plays the local police chief and Spencer-Nairn his only constable.
 Cunningham plays the mayor, Dieter the local bartender, and O'Brien another local.

 Laid-back, but appealingly off-kilter comedy is decidedly more mainstream than a lot of recent Canadian-made comedies (Trailer Park Boys, The Newsroom) though, like them, eschews a laugh track.
 A kind of rural version of the U.S. sitcom "Seinfeld", which billed itself as "the show about nothing", in that often the plots revolve around the characters getting worked up about, or caught up in, inconsequential matters; also (again like "Seinfeld") believing "brevity is the soul of wit", the scenes are kept short, with any given episode intercutting three or more sub-plots.
 And it's become a rarity in Canadian TV -- a surprise hit.
-Stand up comic Butt, a Saskatchewaner himself, is clearly comfortable with the small town milieu (effectively filmed on location, rather than a stuffy Toronto or Vancouver sound stage).
+Stand up comic Butt, a Saskatchewaner himself, is clearly comfortable with the small town milieu (effectively filmed on location, rather than a stuffy big city sound stage).
 A bit rough around the edges, it's more cute or amusing, rather than knee slappin' hilarious, nonetheless, it can be that too (and might almost be too clever for its own good, with some sly gags and word plays that kind of take a moment for you to go, "oh, I get it").
 And it has boasted some out-and-out hilarious episodes.
 A nice cast helps (Cardinal started out as the stand-out, but the rest of the cast has quickly caught up to him, particularly Miller).
 Definitely worth catching a few episodes to let it work on you and see if you can groove to its quirky wavelength (I know a few people who started out indifferent to it...and then became big fans after watching a few episodes).
 The line in the opening theme music about the runaway dog is a reference to an old Saskatchewan joke about how flat the praries are -- as in: "My dog ran away...I watched him go for three days."
 The series also features a different closing theme, but you wouldn't know that on network broadcasts as they override the credits to run ads for other shows (you'd only hear it when aired on the Comedy Network, or the DVD releases).
-Created by Brent Butt.
-Best bets: the one where Lacey's ex-boyfriend arrives in town; the one where the stand up comic comes to town; others.
-Half hour episodes on CTV.

 CORNERED * 1/2 setting: CDN.